ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Introduction

 As shown in Fig. \ref{fig:archall} specifically, our ExReg decomposes the exposure correction process into two stages.
 In the first stage, we introduce a multi-exposure generation network (MEGNet) which consists of a base generation network and a conditional branch to produce four images with different exposure conditions from the input image ($I_{e_0}$) for regression in the next stage.
 In the second stage, the exposure regression network, RegNet, is proposed for region-wise exposure prediction and RGB regression over the spatial-exposure (multi-dimensional) domain using the input image and four generated images.
 The regression part, realized by cross-attention modules, has a unique encoder-ANP-decoder framework.
 Note that the original ANP utilizes the inherent pixel tokens and self-attention to achieve feature interaction; however, the high computational cost and unaffordable memory usage make ANP hard to handle large images (i.e., the number of pixel tokens is the critical issue).
 To address the problem, our encoder-ANP-decoder modifies the self-attention step with a convolution-based encoder to extract semantic features as regional tokens.
 Then, cross-attention and neural processes are designed to model the multi-dimensional regression function in the feature domain.
 Later, given the estimated regional exposure values, the corrected regional features are retrieved from the regression function.
 Finally, the corrected output image is acquired through a deconvolution-based decoder.

 Though our encoder-ANP-decoder provides a computation-efficient solution for exposure correction, the region-based processing may make the exposure-corrected image blurry and blocky.
 To this end, we further incorporate a lightweight Feature Adjustment Module (FAM) to preserve the original image details by introducing a skip connection path between the encoder and the decoder.
 On the other hand, to realize the idea of using implicit neural representation to model the multi-dimensional regression in RegNet, we design an auxiliary exposure predictor to estimate the spatially-variant exposure values $e^{\ast}$.
 Here, we predict $e^{\ast}$ by referring to the input image and its four MEGNet-generated images coupled with their corresponding exposure settings.
-In brief, our contribution can be summarized as follows: \begin{itemize} \item We introduce a novel photo exposure correction framework (ExReg) that incorporates image generation and multi-dimensional regression to adjust image exposure over regions. \item An image generation network (MEGNet) composed of a simple/effective base network and a conditional branch is proposed to produce images with arbitrary exposure settings for regression. \item An ANP-based exposure correction network, RegNet, is presented.
-Given a few images under different exposure settings, RegNet models the regression over the spatial-exposure domain.
-Later, it outputs the well-exposed image by retrieving the regression model using the estimated exposure values. \end{itemize} }
+In brief, our contributions can be summarized as follows: \begin{itemize} \item We introduce a novel photo exposure correction framework (ExReg) that incorporates image generation and multi-dimensional regression to adjust image exposure over regions. \item We propose an image generation network, MEGNet, which comprises a straightforward yet effective base network coupled with a conditional branch.
+This design enables MEGNet to generate images with arbitrary exposure settings, thereby facilitating a more versatile approach for regression-based image enhancement. \item We introduce RegNet, an ANP-based exposure correction network.
+RegNet is designed to model regression over the spatial-exposure domain, given a limited set of images captured under various exposure settings.
+It functions by first estimating exposure values for the input images and then retrieves the regression model to output well-exposed images.
+This approach allows RegNet to effectively adjust the exposure of images, aligning them with desired exposure levels. \end{itemize}